 I have always had an entrepreneurial spirit.
 When I was young, I worked the playground economy and traded baseball cards and other trinkets, wrote papers and book reports, and found other creative ways to make a few bucks here and there to supplement my allowance.
 It was primarily fun for me then, and my money was just as quickly spent on baseball cards or something else I probably didn’t need.

 As I’ve grown older, the desire to create things and earn more than my allowance (now a salary) never left.
 In fact, it has grown stronger.
-Most people in today’s workforce cannot rely on receiving a pension at age 55.
-If I am going to be able to retire at a young age I will need to contribute a lot of money to my retirement accounts and I believe that the more I contribute now, the less I need to contribute later.
+Most people in today’s workforce cannot rely on receiving a pension at age 55 or 60.
+If I am going to be able to retire at a young age I will need to contribute a lot of money to my retirement accounts.
+And I firmly believe that the more I contribute now, the less I need to contribute later.

 One strategy I am using to contribute more money toward my retirement accounts is to create alternative income streams.
 My current goal is to become a millionaire, followed by my ultimate goal, which is financial freedom at a young age.
 I want to have the ability to do work I love because I want to, not because I need the money.

 When I talk about alternative income, I am talking about anything that I don’t earn through my day job.
 This could be money I earn from my home business, earned interest and dividends, monetary gifts, or money I get from bank bonuses, credit card bonuses, or other sources of free money.
 Other examples could include working a part time job, receiving rent from a property, royalties, etc. These are all forms of income I don’t rely on for my day to day living expenses, which gives me additional money every month to reach my financial goals.